iOS SDK

 The SDK supports configuring limiting logging by a log level.

-// The `none` log level allows no logging.
+// The `none` log level does not allow logging.

 KameleoonLogger.logLevel = .none